 - Sign in.
 When you get to the courtroom, usually there will be a list where you should sign your name to let the Court know that you are ready.

 - Wait for your name to be called.
 If your name is not called, you should talk to someone who works in the Court before you leave the building.

-The first time you go to court, you will have what is called a “Master Calendar Hearing.”
-There will be several people in the courtroom:
+The first time you have a court hearing, you will have what is called a “Master Calendar Hearing.”
+There will be several people in the courtroom (or on video):

 - The Immigration Judge.
 The Immigration Judge’s job is to make a decision about your case.

 - The government lawyer.
 This lawyer’s job is to try to show why you should be deported.